 The 2023 USEA Annual Meeting & Convention came to a close on Sunday with the final USEA Board of Governors meeting.
 After the call to order, USEA Senior Director of Membership Services/Meeting Planner Jennifer Hardwick gave a brief overview of the annual meeting.
 There were 321 attendees and 220 who came to the awards dinner.
 Next year’s Annual Meeting & Convention will be held in Seattle, Washington, from Dec.
 10-15 at the Westin Seattle.

-It was a sweet moment for the eventing community as we were able to come together once again after a one-year gap due to COVID-19 to celebrate the many accomplishments of United States Eventing Association (USEA) members and eventing enthusiasts during the USEA Annual Meeting & Convention Year End Awards Ceremony.
-The evening’s ceremony was led by Jim Wofford and Jim Wolf and recognized riders, horses, and game-changers in the sport of eventing with over 80 awards and grants.
+United States Eventing Association (USEA) members from all over the country gathered on Saturday night for the 2023 USEA Annual Meeting & Convention Year End Awards Ceremony.
+The evening’s ceremony was led by Master of Ceremonies Jim Wolf and recognized riders, horses, and game-changers in the sport of eventing with multiple awards and grants.